beheh/flaps/README.md

 ## Violation handler

-You can handle violations either using one of the included handlers or by writing your own (implementing the interface `ViolationHandler`).
+You can handle violations either using one of the included handlers or by writing your own.

 ## HTTP violation handler